Warrior-class inshore patrol vessel: Development

-Design and Construction
+Design and construction

 The Warrior-class is based upon the highly successful Damen Stan Patrol 6211 and is designed with the patented Sea Axe Hull - the first to operate in South Africa.
 The straight-edged bow will improve safety and comfort when operating in the rough seas found off South Africa, as well as significantly reducing fuel consumption and emissions.
 The design of the vessel ensures low sea resistance, high sustained speed in waves and superior sea keeping characteristics.
 Vertical accelerations are reduced significantly, and bow slamming is almost eliminated, thus notably increasing the safety of the vessel and of the crew.

 The 62m by 11m vessels, weighing 750 tons, have a range of 2000 nm when at an economical 20 knots.
-The vessels will be powered by four Caterpillar 3512C HD/B engines, delivering 5 700 kW (7 644) hp and driving four fixed pitch propellers.
+The vessels are powered by four Caterpillar 3512C HD/B engines, delivering 5 700 kW (7 644) hp and driving four fixed pitch propellers.
 They will also each have two stabilisers and two bow thrusters.
 The class has a maximum speed of 26.5 knots and a maximum range of 4000 nm.

-Equipped with radar, combat management systems, a forward gun position and various heavy machine guns, the class also carry two RHIBs for boarding operations, with the aft deck being designed to accommodate various container arrangements that aid unique mission requirements.
+Equipped with radar, combat management systems, a forward gun position and various heavy machine guns equipped to the vessel, the class also carry two RHIBs for boarding operations, with the aft deck being designed to accommodate various container arrangements that aid unique mission requirements.
 Deck layout includes a knuckle boom crane, single point lifting davit rated at 5.7 tons and a single point lifting davit rated at 2 tons.
 The vessels can accommodate up to 14 non-crew, primarily for boarding or landing parties, and will work closely with the Maritime Reaction Squadron in the law-enforcemant role.

 In 2018, Damen Shipyards Cape Town (DSCT) secured the order from Armscor for the delivery of three inshore patrol vessels, with an open-ended option for a possible fourth, beating competition from Durban based Southern African Shipyards (SAS) and a Nautic Africa/Austal partnership.
 In February 2019, DSCT ceremonially laid the keel for the first MMIPV, SAS King Sekhukhune I, and formally delivered the vessel to the SA Navy three years later in May 2022.
 Delivery dates for the final two vessels are scheduled for June 2023 and September 2024, with the timetable slipping slightly due to COVID-19.

 DSCT has exceeded Project Biro's 60% local content requirements by issuing contracts to a large number of local suppliers and as a result of their work on Project Biro, many of these suppliers are now earmarked for work on Damen projects in and outside of South Africa.

 The project has created over 300 direct jobs by DSCT, and also supports another 1000 indirect jobs.
 DSCT states that the project has played an important role in creating skilled employment in South Africa, and has acted as a catalyst for the development of regional supply chains.